 By Frank Jesse

 In 2015, the net was abuzz with the news: sitting too much is as bad for our health as smoking.
-A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and an early death.
+A study conducted at Queen’s University Belfast and published last year found prolonged sitting is linked to an increased risk of heart disease, obesity, diabetes and early death.

 The news went viral last year, which isn’t surprising; it’s an extraordinary idea when you think about it.

-It caught my attention because there is strong relationship between yoga and sitting.
+It caught my attention because there is a strong relationship between yoga and sitting.
 The Sanskrit word, asana, means seat, for example.

 Many people believe the practice of yoga started as a means to give monks the strength and flexibility (mentally, emotionally and physically) to sit and meditate for long periods of time.
 In the ancient documents, the Yoga Sutras, compiled over 2000 years ago by the scholar, Patanjali, defines "asana" as "to be seated in a position that is firm, but relaxed."

 So what does this new research mean for those of us who are committed to the path of Iyengar yoga?

 In addition, many of us have very little awareness of how we are sitting in those kinds of situations.
 We slouch.
 In our cars, we usually feel stressed about getting where we are going on time.